olejardamir/Hertz/airdrop_1/readme.md

 - Option 4 (5 points) - Twitter + Discord + Telegram + Instagram (5 points) Follow on Twitter, Re-tweet and join the Discord, Telegram and Instagram.
 Send a private message on Twitter stating your ETH address and your Instagram, Discord, and Telegram username.

-- Option 5  (2 point) Twitter + Instagram -  Follow on Twitter, Re-tweet and join the Instagram group.
+- Option 5  (2 points) Twitter + Instagram -  Follow on Twitter, Re-tweet and join the Instagram group.
 Send a private message on Twitter stating your ETH address and your Instagram username.

 ## Airdrop rules